puogog/test1/README.md

 # test1
 It`s another test repo
-Creating a new dev branch.
+Creating a new branch is quick AND simple.